-You may see careers that didn’t even exist when you were starting out.
+You may see a job you love that didn’t even exist when you were starting out.

 Not that you’re a dinosaur, but things are changing so rapidly in so many industries that new programs are popping up left and right.
 Do some research and let yourself dream and explore.

 Find a Job You Love Step 6: Don’t Just Sit There.
 Do Something!

 As you’ve gathered all of these clues about what you might want to do, choose something that seems like it might be a good fit.

 That’s what I did with coaching.
 I didn’t know 100% that it was the field for me, but it seemed like the best option from all of my research.

 You don’t have to commit yourself right away.
 Experiment with your idea by volunteering, taking on a side job or part-time work, or shadowing someone.

 Find a mentor who is successfully doing the job you are considering, and take that person to lunch to learn more about how they pursued their passion.